Learn how Cloudflare interprets Cache-Control headers set at your origin server.

 Cache-Control: max-age=600, stale-while-revalidate=30

-Indicates that it is fresh for 600 seconds, and it may continue to be served stale for up to an additional 30 seconds to parallel requests for the same resource while the initial synchronous revalidation is attempted.
+This configuration indicates the asset is fresh for 600 seconds, and can be served stale for up to an additional 30 seconds to parallel requests for the same resource while the initial synchronous revalidation is attempted.

 Interaction with other Cloudflare features